AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-hybrid-clients.md

 <a id="opIdHybridClients_Get Hybrid Client (v1 path)"></a>

-Gets a hybrid client from a tenant.
+Returns a hybrid client from a tenant.

 ### Request
 ```text